warpaint9299/learning/README.md

                 - n.
                 - vi.
             - definitions:
+                - noun:
                     - Shape
                     - A mould
                     - Something that holds or shapes, eg a piece of formwork
                     - A species or kind
                     - A pattern or type
                     - A way of being
                     - A manner of arrangement
                     - Order
                     - Regularity
                     - System, eg of goverment
                     - Beauty (obsolete)
                     - Style and arrangement
                     - Structural unity in music, iterature, painting, etc
                     - A prescribed set of words or course of action
                     - Ceremony
                     - Behaviour
                     - Condition of fitness or efficiency
+                    - A schedule to be filled in with details
+                    - A specimen document for imitation
+                    - The inherent nature of an object (philosophy)
+                    - That in which the essence of a thing consists
+                    - A complete set of crystal faces similar with respect to the symmetry of the crystal (crystallography)
+                    - Forme (printing)
+                    - A long seat or bench
+                    - A school class
+                    - The bed of a hare, shaped by the animal's body
+                    - A criminal record (slang)
+                    - The condition of fitness of eg a horse or athlete
+                    - A record of past performance of an athlete, horse, etc
+                    - (With the) the correct procedure (informal)
+                - transitive verb:
+                    - To give form or shape to
+                    - To bring into being
+                    - To make
+                    - To contrive
+                    - To conceive in the mind
+                    - To go to make up
+                    - To consitute
+                    - To establish
 ```